 Depending on when your flight lands in Vegas (ours landed at night), you may or may not have enough time to go explore.
 We were able to drive the length of the famous Strip, walk through the colorful and hypnotic Fremont Street Experience, and eat some delicious slices at Evel Pie (an Evel Knieval-themed pizza bar).

 As for where to stay in Vegas for the night, you probably know the city’s iconic hotels like the Bellagio and Caesar’s Palace better than I do!
 We didn’t stay on the strip because of how busy it was (and expensive), so instead we stayed on the outskirts near Fremont in a quaint place called the Downtowner Boutique Hotel (near North Las Vegas).
 With its location, it allowed us to take off straight in the morning, avoiding traffic, to head to our first non-city destination – the Valley of Fire State Park, located between Vegas and Zion.
-If you don’t find any decent hotels for the night, check for Vegas vacation rentals on Airbnb.

 Day 2: Valley of Fire State Park, Nevada